iokaps/traps/spec.md

                                   ▼
 ┌─────────────────────────────────────────────────────────────────────┐
 │                         TRAP SELECTION                               │
-│  - 30 second timer (reduces to 5s when all players done)            │
+│  - 20 second timer (always runs full duration)                      │
-│  - Each player MUST select one trap to throw                        │ │  - Each player MUST select a target player                          │ │  - All 4 trap types available every round                           │
+│  - AI generates question in background during this phase            │ │  - Each player MUST select one trap to throw                        │ │  - Each player MUST select a target player                          │ │  - All 4 trap types available every round                           │